OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 It will then have to evaluate :math:`(\lambda w.(w \;  w) \; z)` **twice** before getting the final answer :math:`(((z \; z) \; y) \; (y \; (z \; z)))`.

+If you are still not certain of the exact difference between applicative and normal order, use the following visualization to watch them go through their respective steps on a variety of randomized :math:`\lambda`-expressions.
+Once you feel confident that you can always predict what the next step of the visualization will be, you are ready to tackle the practice problems that follow.

+.. avembed:: AV/PL/LC/LCPractice.html ss

 Beta Reduction Order (1)
 ------------------------